 - S. flexneri and S. boydii infections can be either mild or severe.

 Routes of transmission: Humans are the only host of Shigella.
 Fecal-oral route is the primary means of human-to-human transmission.
-With regard to foods, contamination is often due to an infected food handler with poor personal hygiene.
+The five “Fs” of disease transmission are:

 Infectious dose (ID): As few as 10 to 200 cells can cause disease, depending on the age and condition of the host.